Appekip/Genshin/README.md

 # Genshin
 Gacha mechanic (loot box) simulated with a gui.
 Program simulates the current banner available in Genshin's version 3.1.
+(Cyno's rate up banner)

 Simulator point was to prove/disprove the hidden "soft pity" mechanic that isn't advertized anywhere.